-Just because your coworker sent you a PDF file instead of the Excel document you wanted, doesn’t mean you have to stick with it.
-In this guide, we’ll teach you how to convert a PDF into an Excel document in a few quick and easy steps.
+Just because your co-worker sent you a PDF file — instead of the Excel document you wanted — doesn’t mean you have to stick with it.
+In this guide, we’ll teach you how to convert a PDF into an Excel document using a few quick and easy steps.
 We’ll even teach you a few different ways to do it.

 As one of the world’s premier PDF reading and editing applications, Adobe Acrobat DC is one of the more popular methods for converting a PDF into an Excel file.
 As fully featured as it is though, it is a paid-for, premium application.
 Fortunately, there is a free trial, so if you’re just looking to do a one-off conversion, this method works great.